nithyaramakrishnan/data-shield/convert.md

 ## Whitelisting your applications
 {: #convert-whitelist}

 When a Docker image is converted to run inside of Intel® SGX, it can be whitelisted.
-By whitelisting your image, you're assigning admin privileges that allow the application to run on the cluster where Data Shield is installed.
+By whitelisting your image, you're assigning admin privileges that allow the application to run on the cluster where {{site.data.keyword.datashield_short}} is installed.
 {: shortdesc}

 1. Obtain an Enclave Manager access token using the IAM authentication token, using the following curl request: